transdigiware/blockchain/howto/ansible.md

 # Getting started with Ansible playbooks on the IBM Blockchain Platform
 {: #ansible}

-Customers who are interested in automating their {{site.data.keyword.blockchainfull}} Platform network deployments can use Ansible playbooks to <blockchain-sw-251>deploy an instance of the service and</blockchain-sw-251> build out their networks.
+Customers who are interested in automating their {{site.data.keyword.blockchainfull}} Platform network deployments can use Ansible playbooks to  build out their networks.
 {:shortdesc}

 **Target audience:** This topic is designed for network creators and system administrators who are responsible for planning and configuring {{site.data.keyword.blockchainfull_notm}} networks on {{site.data.keyword.cloud_notm}} or on their own Kubernetes cluster and are new to Ansible playbooks.